Fraud And Forgery

 Charged with Fraud or Forgery in Cobb, Fulton, Forsyth Counties?

-You should call an attorney right away.
+If you’ve been accused of fraud or forgery in Georgia, you should call an attorney right away.
 Forgery and other forms of fraud are extremely serious charges, and they often involve complexities that make them difficult to defend against.
-You need the help of an experienced, dedicated lawyer to get you out of these charges.
+An experienced, dedicated lawyer can help you get out of these legal messes.

-Fraud is generally considered a white collar crime because it involves deception rather than force, threat of force or a sudden snatching like other theft crimes.
-As a crime, it involves deception or misrepresentation to obtain someone else’s money or other assets.
+Fraud is considered a white collar crime that involves deception or misrepresentation to obtain someone else’s money or other assets.
 There are many different forms of fraud, differentiated by the means used to commit the crime or the subject matter.
-For example:
+Some examples of fraud crimes include:

 - Credit card fraud

 These are only a few examples, but most forms of fraud are extremely serious.
 Even a first conviction of identity fraud, for example, could result in a decade in prison and $100,000 in fines.

 Forgery is a type of fraud that involves creating or altering a document for the purposes of deceiving someone, and forgery is often part of a larger fraudulent scheme.
 Some ways forgeries can be committed include: